noishey/portfolio/README.md

-* deep technical blogging about ai engineering in the web ecosystem.
+* this blog entails the ai engineering journey.